Peace, Politics & Human Rights

 - Are between the ages of 14–19 years old

-- Currently enrolled in or have not yet completed high school
+- Are currently enrolled in or have not yet completed high school

-- Reside in the United States, Algeria, Iraq, or Yemen
+- Reside in the United States or Egypt

 - Have basic English language competency